nmdollhopf/team1_wine_project/README.md

 Final Project of Wine Classification for the Aug.
 '22 - Feb.
 '23 UNC Data Analytics Bootcamp by Darius Chancy, Niklaus Dollhopf, Ken Gaynor, Catherine Smith, & Browning Wipper.

 Snippets of this work available as a [Github Pages](https://nmdollhopf.github.io/team1_wine_project/).
+The presentation for this project can be found [as a Google Slides presentation](https://docs.google.com/presentation/d/10XE0QqeBl451JG0aBWGB4G1ebL_Ei87NbKHHfrEbIFg/edit?usp=sharing).

 ## Introduction